The 33 Best Austin Restaurants (2024 Edition)

 WEBSITE | 406 Walsh St, Austin, TX 78703

-12. LeRoy and Lewis
+12. LeRoy And Lewis

 Evan LeRoy and Sawyer Lewis, two Austin restaurant and hospitality vets, decided to start their own barbecue venture in 2017.
 It quickly became one of the THE places for barbecue in Austin, but not necessarily for the same reasons as all the other Central Texas bbq joints.